Buddhist Uprising

 At the start of April, Kỳ decided to move.
 He declared that Da Nang, the main centre in I Corps, was under communist control and publicly vowed to kill the mayor, who had expressed support for the Struggle Movement.
 Kỳ moved military forces into the city and travelled there to prepare for an assault, but had to withdraw and then start discussions with Buddhist leaders, as it was obvious that he was not strong enough to crush the opposition.
 In the meantime, he fired Thi's successor Nguyễn Văn Chuân because he wanted a firmer attempt to regain control, and appointed Tôn Thất Đính to replace him. Đính claimed to have calmed the situation, but Kỳ viewed the situation as appeasement, and on May 15, his forces drove off Đính and took over.
 During the previous month, American forces had also become involved in the stand-off, and the Struggle Movement viewed their participation as biased towards Kỳ, leading to some tense confrontations.

 In the second half of May, Kỳ's forces began to force the issue and gradually wore down the Struggle Movement as the rebel I Corps forces were worn down, despite some American objections that his aggressive attacks had the potential to cause too much collateral damage.
 At one stage, Kỳ's forces ended up in a skirmish with American forces, and later, the Americans were in the middle of a stand-off between the Vietnamese factions regarding a mined bridge.
 As Kỳ's forces took back Da Nang and Huế in street fighting, Struggle Movement supporters saw American intervention as being pro-Kỳ, and anti-US riots resulted in some American buildings being burnt down.
 Kỳ's triumph ended the Buddhist movement's influence on politics and he confined their leader Thích Trí Quang to house arrest thereafter, while Thi left for the United States.

 Background

-South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
-These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
-The actual number of Buddhists was much smaller, at most about 27%.
-Ngo Dinh Diem was regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
-The government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.
+South Vietnam had a Buddhist majority, comprising 70% or more of the population.
+Vietnamese Buddhism had flourished under the early years of Diệm's First Republic.
+However, over time, Ngo Dinh Diem pursued pro-Catholic policies that antagonized many Buddhists.
+The government was biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.
 The "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
-Land owned by the Catholic Church was exempt from land reform measures.
-The white and gold papal flag was allegedly flown at major public events in South Vietnam.
-However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.
+According to contemporaneous reporting, white and gold Catholic flag was flown at major public events in South Vietnam.